 - The microabrasion material is gently rubbed on the surfaces of the tooth.
 Your dentist can do this process manually or by using a very slow speed rubber cup

 - After removing a few layers of surface enamel, your dentist will rinse the mixture from the teeth and evaluate the results.
 Your dentist may need to repeatedly perform this process until the desired outcome is achieved.

-- Once completed, the teeth are bathed in fluoride gel to remove post-operative sensitivity.
+- Once completed, the teeth are bathed in a fluoride gel to remove post-operative sensitivity.
 The rubber dam is removed as well.